nyeogmi/bats-can-draw/README.md

 - I set the code up to run update() at about 60fps and draw() at the browser's chosen framerate
 - I wrote a little demo in main.ts that exploits these features
 - I added a .gitignore which you can adapt for your project
-- I added Pico-8-style keyboard input
+- I added Pico-8-style keyboard input and graphics operations

 ## Why you would use this